 About the College of Law

-Misson Statement: Preparing 21st century lawyers and leaders to serve the public, government, and business—both locally and globally—while focusing on justice, ethics, professionalism, and service in a diverse, vibrant and respectful community.
+Misson Statement: Preparing 21st century lawyers and leaders to serve the public, government, and business—both locally and globally—while focusing on justice, ethics, professionalism, and service in a diverse, vibrant, and respectful community.

-The West Virginia University College of Law was accredited by the AALS in 1914 and the ABA in 1923.
+The West Virginia University College of Law was accredited by the AALS in 1914 and by the ABA in 1923.

 The West Virginia University College of Law is fully approved by the American Bar Association Council of the Section of Legal Education and Admissions to the Bar.